Fostering Independence Grants

 We achieved that by stewarding the passage of the Fostering Higher Education Act into law.
 This law, among many other things, establishes the Fostering Independence Grants!

-We hope the information below is helpful for Minnesota Fosters to start dreaming.
+We hope the information on this page is helpful for Minnesota Fosters to keep dreaming.
 We will update this page as more information is finalized.
+See FAQ’s for FIG at the bottom of page.

-Page updated as of 7/26/2022.
-Minnesota Institutions of Higher Education with questions can reach out to Adam Johnson at OHE.
+Page updated as of 5/5/2025.
+Reach out to Minnesota Institutions of Higher Educations Adam Johnson at OHE with specific questions.

 • Tuition and fees